wayfair-incubator/gqmock/README.md

 #### Required client setup

-First, create a custom link to attach `sequenceId` as a header if it is present.
+* Create a custom link to attach `sequenceId` as a header if it is present.
+* Then you need to pass it to apollo client

 ```typescript
 import {ApolloLink, HttpLink, concat} from '@apollo/client';